 Blue slag is a relatively soft stone, making it difficult to work with.
 Its softness also means that it is often found in small pieces despite the enormous quantities produced by old-fashioned iron smelting processes.
 Even these small pieces are often fractured.

 The iron smelting process creates many by-products, including blue slag.
 Blue slag starts out as blue glass impurities within iron ore.
 The iron ore mined in the Upper Peninsula of Michigan which was processed in the town of Leland was known for having such impurities.

 The Leland Lake Superior Iron Company removed these impurities by smelting, which means heating the iron to incredibly hot temperatures that cause the impurities to separate from the molten iron.
 While blue glass is responsible for the bluish color of blue slag, other impurities also melted into the blue glass during the smelting process.
 This is why the color of blue slag can vary from blue to green to purple.

 When the slag had cooled, it was discarded in favor of the valuable iron ore.
 The Leland Lake Superior Iron Company originally piled up the blue slag on their property.
-When they went bankrupt in 1885, they dumped the blue slag into Lake Superior.
+When they went bankrupt in 1885, they dumped the blue slag into Lake Michigan.